Architecture of London: St Paul's Cathedral and The City Churches

-The 51 city churches (25 of which survive) designed by Wren and his team are of great architectural significance.
-Stylistically they are eclectic and inventive designs, often built on small and limiting sites.
-Their towers are the most architecturally inventive feature of their exteriors.
-Among the best are the unusual tiered spire of St Bride's Fleet Street the tallest of the city churches and the tower of St Mary-le-Bow, an inventive mixture of classicism and gothic.
-Stylistically most of the churches are not purely baroque in style, an exception being St Stephen's Walbrook with its fine domed interior.
-Many of the churches such as St Peter Upon Cornhill showcase influence from Dutch classicism and Palladianism, whereas others like St Mary Aldermary are purely neo-gothic recreations of the former medieval churches, complete with a fan vaulted ceiling recalling perpendicular gothic of the late Middle Ages.
-Despite the architectural merit of these buildings, perhaps the most significant achievement of Wren's reconstruction of St Paul's and the city churches was their overall interaction as an ensemble.
+The 51 city churches (25 of which survive, the remainder being lost to demolition or The Blitz) designed by Wren and his team are of great architectural significance.
+Stylistically they are eclectic and inventive designs, often built on small and limiting sites with the towers being the most architecturally inventive feature of their exteriors.
+Their variation in design and style is a result of the restraints relating to the location and context of each of these churches, but also because much of the design work was caried out by other architects in Wren's team, most notably Nicholas Hawksmoor and John Vanburgh, who were to become the other most prominent figures in the emerging English Baroque style and were arguably more exuberant in their style than Wren.
+Among the most famous of these new churches is St Bride's Fleet Street with its unique tiered spire and St Mary-le-Bow, which blends Baroque and Gothic influences.

+Stylistically most of the churches are not purely baroque in style, with a notable exception being St Stephen's Walbrook which has a fine domed interior.
+Many of the churches such as St Peter Upon Cornhill showcase influence from Dutch Baroque and Palladianism, whereas others like St Mary Aldermary are purely neo-gothic recreations of the former medieval churches, complete with a fan vaulted ceiling recalling the perpendicular gothic of the late Middle Ages.
+The majority of these churches were built of white Portland stone but some were also built of red-brick.
+Perhaps the most significant achievement of Wren's reconstruction of St Paul's and the city churches was their overall interaction as an ensemble.
 Canaletto's 1750 views of the City of London show how St Paul's and the City Churches soar above the city.
 The result was a picturesque skyline whose beauty astounded visitors.
 And so the Great Fire gave a new lease of life to the city.
 In the words of the architectural historian Dr Simon Thurley:

 "This apparent catastrophe [...] was in reality one of the best things that ever happened to London. [...]
-The Great Fire of London enabled a new start - mass housing, handsome paved streets with modern churches and public buildings.
+The Great Fire of London of London enabled a new start - mass housing, handsome paved streets with modern churches and public buildings.
 There was a new Royal Exchange, a new Cathedral, a rebuilt Guildhall.
 London now was cleaner, more modern and more uniform than any other city in Europe [...] and it remained so until the mid 19th century."